Publication of surgeon outcomes FAQ

 Which surgeons are in scope for the initiative?

-All orthopaedic consultant surgeons who had one or more NHS-funded hip, knee, ankle, elbow or shoulder replacement procedure recorded between 1 April 2017and 31 March 2018 in England as Consultant in charge.
-The current review period opened on the 26th November and will run until the 9th December.
+All orthopaedic consultant surgeons who had one or more NHS-funded hip, knee, ankle, elbow or shoulder replacement procedure recorded in the relevant year in England as Consultant in charge.

 Other surgeons with data in this NJR for the relevant period, for example those outside of England or who haven’t undertaken NHS procedures, can ‘opt in’ if they would like to be included.
 Further information on doing this is available in the NJR’s clinician feedback or from the NJR team.